timjs/tophat/reviews/icfp-rebuttal.md

   -> [ TaskCont [ ( Int, TaskValue a ) ] ( ParallelTaskType, ParallelTask a ) ]
   -> Task [ ( Int, TaskValue a ) ]
 ```
-Where `ITask` is a type class facilitating (de)serialisability, datatype generic representations,
+Where `ITask` is a type class that provides serialisation, datatype generic representations,
-type information at runtime, and a way to produce graphical editors.
+run-time type information, and generation of graphical editors.
 Trimming this combinator down to two elementary combinators (⋈ and ⧫) which,
 together with shared memory (■), can model most of its use cases,
 is the main challenge solved in this work.
 We did not give this example in section 1.4, where it belongs.

-The insight that a fail task (☇) is a basic task which will never have an observable value
+The insight that the fail task (☇) is a basic task which will never have an observable value
-and also can be used for guards is a total change from the iTasks implementation.
+and can be used for guards is a deviation from iTasks that lets us simplify the step combinator significantly.
-Also, our system radically simplifies the notion of editors and connects them to the already existing notion of widgets.
+Also, our system simplifies the notion of editors and connects them to the already existing notion of widgets.
-All these points belong to the process of creating TopHat and are not apparent in the paper.
+All these points are not sufficiently emphasized in the paper.

 ### Application